dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 Duration: 30 minutes

 In this exercise, you wll deploy both **claims-manager** and **claims-reader** microservices to the existing Kubernetes cluster.
-We will use the **Azure cloud shell**, which has all the prerequired tooling install.
+We will use the **Azure cloud shell**, which has all the prerequired tooling installed.

 ### Task 0: Pre-requirements